Abu Sayyaf: 2010–2024

+The Philippine government is currently working continuously to revitalize and rejuvenate the dark image of former Abu Sayyaf strongholds with the restoration of peace and increased security with social and economic development for the inhabitants.

 Supporters and funding

 Abdurajak Abubakar Janjalani's first recruits were soldiers of MNLF and the Moro Islamic Liberation Front (MILF).
 However, both MNLF and MILF deny links with Abu Sayyaf.
 Both officially distance themselves because of its attacks on civilians and its supposed profiteering.
 The Philippine military, however, has claimed that elements of both groups provide support to Abu Sayyaf.
 The group was originally not thought to receive funding from outside sources, but intelligence reports from the United States, Indonesia and Australia found intermittent ties to the Indonesian Jemaah Islamiyah terrorist group, and the Philippine government considers the Abu Sayyaf to be part of Jemaah Islamiyah.
 The government noted that initial funding for ASG came from al-Qaeda through the brother-in-law of Osama bin Laden, Mohammed Jamal Khalifa.

 Al-Qaeda-affiliated terrorist Ramzi Yousef operated in the Philippines in the mid-1990s and trained Abu Sayyaf soldiers.
 The 2002 edition of the United States Department's Patterns of Global Terrorism mention links to Al-Qaeda.
 Continuing ties to Islamist groups in the Middle East indicate that al-Qaeda may be continuing support.
 As of mid-2005, Jemaah Islamiyah personnel reportedly had trained about 60 Abu Sayyaf cadres in bomb assembling and detonations.